 Repair corrupt video (MOV or MP4) using video repair software

 Remo Repair MOV is specially designed to avoid any further harm to the corrupted video files (Original file).
-Remo Recover takes the reference of a healthy file to carefully analyse the corrupted video while editing and looks for synchronization errors between audio and video.
+Remo Recover takes the reference of a healthy file to carefully analyze the corrupted video while fixing audio sync problems and video sync issues.

 It is a great tool especially for fixing video errors caused due to codec mismatch as the tool reads the contents and separates the audio and video file.
 It then creates a brand new file by combining both audio and video streams post-repair, so the original video file remains untouched.
 This tool can also repair MOV file header issue and efficiently perform as a DJI video fixer tool too.

 In the next section, let us see the procedure to repair video files corrupted while editing.